 Hallucinations, in which the abuser hears or sees things that do not exist

 - Psychosis, in which the abuser experiences severe and often terrifying delusions and impaired judgment

-The most common route of methamphetamine abuse is by inhalation.
-Users may take the drug by smoking or snorting it, and some users inject the drug intravenously.
+The most common route of methamphetamine abuse is inhalation.
+Users may take the drug by smoking or snorting it; some inject it intravenously.
 The effects of smoked methamphetamine are felt immediately, as opposed to other routes of administration, which can delay up to two minutes before a “rush” is achieved.
 Injecting meth speeds up the euphoric effect from approximately 10-15 seconds to two minutes.

 Methamphetamine abusers who binge on the drug for several days at a time can experience severe paranoia, delusions, hallucinations, and even psychotic episodes.
 A meth abuser may suffer from cardiac arrest or fatal stroke due to changes in blood pressure and an increased heart rate.
 Long-term methamphetamine abuse has been associated with extreme weight loss.
 Many abusers lose their teeth due to rotting of the teeth and gums.

 The Importance of Inpatient Addiction Treatment for Methamphetamine Use

 An inpatient addiction treatment program like the one at Northpoint Washington is a good choice for a methamphetamine user who wants to stop using meth immediately.
 Inpatient treatment can be beneficial because it allows the individual struggling with addiction to have more personalized attention from therapists and medical professionals, 24-hour access to support groups, and around-the-clock care.